-The problem, as Josh Cable, the article writer, stresses on, is that companies focus their resources more on creating a rescue plan rather than proving employees self-rescue or fall prevention training.
-Safety Through Engineering company president Mike Wright couldn’t agree more.
+The problem, as Josh Cable, the article writer, stresses on, is that companies focus their resources more on creating a rescue plan rather than providing employees self-rescue or fall prevention training.
+Safety Through Engineering company president, Mike Wright couldn’t agree more.
 Wright said that often times worker would claim they are prepared for fall rescue, but are not at all.

 Another industry observer, Michael Dunn of the L.A.-based Emergency Response Training Inc., believes likewise: “Commonly, companies just follow the OSHA standard, which says they have to prepare the worker for self-rescue or rescue them in a prompt, timely manner.
 But very rarely do we find that companies train their employees in self-rescue for fall protection,” he told Cable.